 In most cases, your dog will act completely normal after the surgery, but you want to monitor what the dog eats due to the anesthesia.
 Sometimes dogs will react to the anesthesia just like humans do.
 Many vets will recommend that you half the dog's normal diet for the first meal.
-It took about 3 days for my APBT to fully recoup her surgery, as she got sick drinking water much less eating an ice chip.
+It took about three days for my APBT to fully recoup her surgery, as she got sick drinking water much less eating an ice chip.
 It will typically take about 10 to 14 days for the incision to heal.

 What are the risks of spaying your dog?

 For the most part, the biggest risk is death from an unpredictable anesthetic reaction, excessive bleeding, or an abdominal infection.
 It is extremely rare for a healthy young dog to die as a result of being spayed.
 Other complications can include fever, pain, skin irritation the sutures, or reaction to the anesthesia (typically throwing up).

 Myths About "Fixing" Your Dog

 A few myths associated with spaying and neutering dogs include the following:

 - She will no longer want to protect her family or home.
 (Protection is a natural instinct that cannot be taken away by removing hormones.
 The actual extent of the protection trait will depend on genetics, environment, and training.)

 - She will get fat and lazy.

 - She will either stay a puppy or revert to puppyhood forever.